mindspore-lab/mindocr/configs/rec/crnn/README.md

 * Distributed Training

 It is easy to reproduce the reported results with the pre-defined training recipe.
-For distributed training on multiple Ascend 910 devices, please modify the configuration parameter `distribute` as True and run
+For distributed training on multiple Ascend 910 devices, please modify the configuration parameter `system.distribute` as True and run

 ```shell
 # distributed training on multiple GPU/Ascend devices